jonro2955/fortnite-shop-react-router-practice/README.md

 # Fortnite Shop - A react-router-dom practice

-A multi-page website built using ReactJS and the react-router-dom plugin to practice the techniques involved in ReactJS routing.
+This is a multi-page website built using ReactJS and the react-router-dom plugin to practice the techniques involved in ReactJS routing.
 The site fetches data from a  fortnite content API and displays their details.

 <hr/>

 [Live Demo](https://jonro2955.github.io/fortnite-shop-react-router-practice/)

-### Focus
+### Learning Objectives
 - ReactJS
 - Routing ReactJS using NPM's react-router-dom package
 - Fetching JSON data from a web API